malbrain/Btree-source-code/README.md

 threads2j.c     Multi-Threaded/Multi-Process with latching implemented by a latch manager with test & set locks in the first few btree pages with Linux futex system calls during contention.

-The Foster set includes three types of latching:
+The Foster code set includes the same three types of latching:

 Fosterbtreee.c  Multi-Threaded/Single Process with latching implemented by a latch manager with pthreads/SRW latches in the first few btree pages.

-Fosterbtreef.c  Multi-Threaded/Multi-Process with latching implemented by a latch manager with test & set locks in the first few btree pages with thread yield  system calls during contention.
+Fosterbtreef.c  Multi-Threaded/Multi-Process with latching implemented by a latch manager with test & set latches  in the first few btree pages with thread yield  system calls during contention.

 Fosterbtreeg.c  Multi-Threaded/Multi-Process with latching implemented by a latch manager with test & set locks in the first few btree pages with Linux futex system calls during contention.